 - PwHA and inhibitors

-Administration of activated prothrombin complex concentrates (aPCCs) should be discontinued at least 24 hours prior to initiation of emicizumab.
+Administration of aPCCs should be discontinued at least 24 hours prior to initiation of emicizumab.

 - PwHA and no inhibitors

-FVIII prophylaxis should continue until initiation of emicizumab.
-Given that steady-state levels of emicizumab are achieved after four weekly doses of 3 mg/kg, it may be reasonable to continue FVIII prophylaxis in select individuals based on their bleeding history and activity level, until after the initial 4-week loading dose is complete.
+FVIII prophylaxis continuation during the week after initiation of emicizumab is a common and reasonable approach.However, given that steady-state levels of emicizumab are not achieved until after four weekly doses of 3 mg/kg, it may be reasonable to continue FVIII prophylaxis in select individuals based on their bleeding history and physical activity level, until they are ready to start maintenance dosing.

-- Discussion of the appropriate clotting factor product (factor VIII concentrate or bypassing agent) and dose to use for a breakthrough bleed, review of the signs and symptoms of a bleed, and stressing the need to contact the Hemophilia Treatment Center (HTC) if a breakthrough bleed requires more than 1-2 treatments and/or is not responsive to treatment.
+- Discussion of the appropriate clotting factor product (factor VIII concentrate or BPA) and dose to use for a breakthrough bleed, review of the signs and symptoms of a bleed, and stressing the need to contact the Hemophilia Treatment Center (HTC) to report all bleed events, especially if bleeding is not responsive to treatment.

-- Warning against concomitant use of aPCCs and associated risks, including what a thrombosis is, and the associated symptoms and to seek medical help should it occur
+- For patients with inhibitors, warning against concomitant use of aPCCs and associated risks, including what a thrombosis is, the associated symptoms, and to seek medical help should it occur

 - Patients must contact the HTC in the event of surgery, whether elective or emergent, to assure a plan for treatment is developed, including if any clotting factor product will be used, and, if so, at what dose and frequency, and if antifibrinolytic agents are advised.